 Mount Albert Grammar School has a whole school approach to student wellbeing, so every student and adult who attends here has a responsibility to care for each other.
 Staff members such as Deans, Mentors, teachers or sports coaches may be someone your adolescent talks.
 We expect all staff to listen, assist and refer students to the Counsellors if it is beyond their level of expertise.

-MAGs has four counsellors who are professionally trained and registered members of New Zealand Association of Counsellors to support students, families and staff.
-Tanya Montgomery, Rhonda Weeks, Marianne Wilson and Matt Judd work professionally and ethically under the ‘NZAC Code of Ethics’.
+MAGs has five counsellors who are professionally trained and registered members of New Zealand Association of Counsellors to support students, families and staff.
+Tanya Montgomery, Rhonda Weeks, Marianne Wilson, Carly Seaman and Matt Judd work professionally and ethically under the ‘NZAC Code of Ethics’.

 The Counselling Department provides counselling support for both students and staff within the college.
 The team works closely with other staff such as deans, senior management, career advisers, nurses and teaching staff.
 Our aim is to support students to achieve their personal best academically, emotional and socially, by supporting them to discover alternative choices and perspectives to develop a clear sense of their own identity and well-being.
 Counsellors advocate for those who are disempowered.
 They also offer mediation and restorative meetings and are involved in training students for these roles.